 Most people find acupuncture treatments extremely relaxing and effective and may decide to come in for treatments after their initial conditions improve.
 Acupuncture is an important aspect of an overall health improvement and disease prevention program.

-We also offer a sliding-scale, Community Acupuncture clinic for $20-$45/treatment based on what you can personally afford.
+We also offer a Community Acupuncture clinic for $35/treatment.
 A brief private consultation is provided and treatments are then performed in comfortable chairs in our open space.

 - Do you accept insurance?The majority of insurance companies do not cover acupuncture and those that do only cover certain conditions or reimburse low amounts.
 In an effort to keep our treatment fees low and provide you with the best service, we do not directly bill insurance companies.
 We will, however, provide you with a receipt with the required medical coding so that you may submit it to your insurer for a reimbursement – which some offer.
 If your insurance does not cover acupuncture, you may be able to use a health savings account which will allow you to save money tax free and use it for medical expenses outside of your coverage such as acupuncture, eye care, etc. You should contact your insurance company and/or banking institution with questions about these plans.